VishakArudhra/BastionBook-3tierArch/README.md

     enable_plugins = aws_ec2
     ```

-This way the there won't be a need to worry about the number of the instances to target when executing the ansible-playbook.
+This way there won't be a need to worry about the number of the instances to target when executing the ansible-playbook.

 For e.g., if you wanted to have your target instances serve the updated application files from the **main** branch, you could just run: